Oklahoma Watch will update this profile throughout the campaign.

 Powell ran for Oklahoma County clerk on the Libertarian Party ticket in 2016 and got more than 89,000 votes, making him the party’s most successful candidate to date.

-Number of individual donors giving maximum $2,700 per election: 0.
+Number of individual donors giving maximum $5,400 donation (state individual donor limit is $2,700 per election): 0.

 Raised by his parents in the Nazarene church, Powell describes himself a Christian without a permanent church home.